-NI talks issues explained: flags, parades and the past
+NI talks issues explained: flags, parades, the past and welfare reform

-Renewed talks have begun in Northern Ireland on how to deal with issues surrounding contentious parades, the flying of flags and the legacy of its troubled past.
+Renewed talks have begun in Northern Ireland on how to deal with issues surrounding contentious parades, the flying of flags, the legacy of its troubled past and welfare reform.

 Parades are an important part of life for many people in Northern Ireland.

 The majority of parades that take place are connected to the unionist, or Protestant, community.

 Most are organised by the Orange Order or other religious/cultural organisations, and the majority are not contentious.